Legal & Privacy – Effective 01 April 2022

 Contact and other details you supply are stored by us and used to provide you with the information you have requested.

-Canongate Communications Limited is committed to protecting and respecting your privacy.
+Canongate Communications Limited; publishers of The Business, and organisers of The Business Events, is committed to protecting and respecting your privacy.

 - We will only use your personal data in a way that is fair to you.